Matching Sneakers

 ‘What’s the story behind yours?’

-‘I’m Vekllei,’ Anvi said, staring at her shoes, and looked up.
+‘I’m Veletian,’ Anvi said, using the formal Commonwealth name, and she looked up.
 ‘You have dark skin.
 Don’t you want to go see what Africa is like?’

 ‘You’re a racist.’
-Beadie said, laughing, ‘My ancestors are from here, the Caribbean.’
+Beadie spluttered, before laughing.
+‘My ancestors are from here, the Caribbean.’

 ‘Your grandfather, mine too.
 Everyone’s from somewhere if you go back far enough.’